Public health

 Addressing the impacts of adult-onset hearing loss

-Our research aims to bring a public health lens to hearing research in order to better understand how hearing problems affect health and social outcomes.
+Our research aims to better understand how hearing problems affect health and social outcomes, and to develop interventions that are acceptable, feasible and scalable.

 Learn more about the projects we are undertaking in this area and the research teams involved.